SyneRBI/SIRF-SuperBuild/README.md

 ctest
 ```
 ## Build of specific versions

-The SuperBuild allows the user to change the versions of the projects it's building.
-This is done at the configuration stage that happens when you issue the `cmake` command in the root of the Superbuild.
+By default, the SuperBuild will build the latest stable release of SIRF and associated versions of the dependencies.
+However, the SuperBuild allows the user to change the versions of the projects it's building.

+This is done at the configuration stage that happens when you run `cmake`.

-There is a `DEVEL_BUILD` tag that allows to build the upstream/master versions of all packages
+There is a `DEVEL_BUILD` tag that allows to build the upstream/master versions of all packages (`DEVEL_BUILD=ON`).
+In the following table are listed the default versions (hashes) of dependencies that are built by the SuperBuild (`DEVEL_BUILD=OFF`).

 |TAG        | DEVEL_BUILD=OFF (default) | DEVEL_BUILD=ON |
 |:--------- |:--------------- |:-------------- |